-Furthermore, a document management system should also flank, improve and simplify other business processes.
+Furthermore, a DMS should also flank, improve and simplify other processes.
 For example HR processes, incoming invoice processing, P2P-processes etc. The keyword here is “DMS Workflow”.
-Essentially, workflow means the fact that the document management combines and automates further tasks, for example deadline monitoring, escalation management, holiday cover etc.
+Essentially, workflow means the fact that the document management combines and automates further tasks.
+For example, deadline monitoring, escalation management, holiday cover etc.

 Documents or generally speaking: Information is available in two different forms in companies: Already electronic or still in paper form.
-This information must first be entered into the document management system – yet how does that work and what happens in the document management software as a result?
+This information must first be entered into the document management system – yet how does that work and what happens in the DMS as a result?

 According to the media type, recording documents can take on different forms in the DMS.
-If the information is already available in electronic form, contemporary document management systems are able to transfer this information to the document management system largely automatically.
+If the information is already available in electronic form, contemporary document management systems are able to transfer this information to the DMS largely automatically.
 To record paper based documents, as a rule, a DMS uses a scanner with optical character recognition (OCR) for digital document capture.

-The advantage of such structured data for a document management system is obvious – because the data are stored in a fixed location, forever.
-Here is an illustration for the example of an XRechnung, an elecronic invoice format:
+The advantage of such structured data for a DMS is obvious – because the data are stored in a fixed location, forever.

 As long as the creator of the invoice complies with the agreed specification, it is easy to process the structured information of the incoming invoice automatically in the document management system.
 It is also clear, that a workflow started via such media, is the be all and end all for flawless business processes.

 Weakly structured data for document management – OCR-Technology is key